ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 &nbsp;

-I am an explorer in **cognitive neuroscience**.
-I want to figure out the relationship between **brain-mind-behavior**, especially the visual and memory systems.
-In particular, I am interested in **Visual Working memory (VWM)**, who bridges the past, present, and future.
-Here are some fundamental questions of VWM that attracts me most.
+I want to be a cognitive neuroscientist as I am interested in the relationship between **brain-mind-behavior**.
+In particular, I am interested in **working memory (WM)**, a capacity-limited cognitive system, but with powerful functions.
+Here are some fundamental questions of WM that attracts me most.

 >* How do our brains form working memory representations?
->* How do we allocate limited working memory resources to achieve behavioral goals?
+>* How do we allocate limited working memory resources?
->* How does working memory interact with long-term memories?
+>* How does working memory guide our behaviors?

 My research combines psychophysics, eye-tracking, neuroimage (EEG, fMRI), machine learning, and computational modeling to explore these exciting research questions.
 I especially enjoy foraging scientific innovation by designing new experimental approaches and combining up-to-date techniques.
 I also want to contribute to clinical applications in mental and brain disorders.